Skip to content

 worrall.co.nz W.H.
 Worrall & Co.
 Limited (Worralls) is New Zealand's leading distributor of world-class cycling and sporting brands, with roots going back to the early 1900s when it was founded by W.H.
 Worrall in Auckland.
 Today, the company is headquartered at 12 Hugo Johnston Drive, Penrose, Auckland, and remains a family-linked business formally registered since May 27, 1988.
 Worralls distributes an impressive portfolio of premium brands including Bell Helmets, Campagnolo, SRAM, Continental, Rock Shox, Cane Creek, Blackburn, San Marco, and Tacx, catering to both professional cyclists and re

 On May 6, 2026, New Zealand sports distributor W.H.
 Worrall & Co.
 Limited appeared on the leak site of the ransomware group known as thegentlemen.
-The company, which distributes premium cycling and sporting brands including Bell Helmets, SRAM, and Continental, had internal files exfiltrated during a ransomware attack.
+The company, which distributes premium cycling and sporting brands including Bell Helmets, SRAM, and Continental, is claimed to have had internal files exfiltrated during a ransomware attack.

 Public reporting indicates that Worralls, formally registered in 1988 and headquartered at 12 Hugo Johnston Drive in Penrose, Auckland, suffered a ransomware incident in which attackers extracted internal company files.
 The data was later published on the group’s leak site hosted via ransomware.live.
 Exact volume of records and specific data types remain unclear from available reporting, though ransomware incidents of this nature typically expose employee details, customer information, financial records, and operational documents.